Constrained Black-Box Attacks Against Cooperative Multi-Agent Reinforcement Learning: Methodology

-In cooperative tasks, the ability of agents to work together relies heavily on having aligned perceptions and beliefs of their environment.
-By aligned perceptions, we mean that agents observing the same object must perceive it consistently, which includes receiving identical information about its characteristics.
-For example, in the SMAC games~\cite{ellis2024smacv2}, agents work together to defeat a set of enemy units in different battles.
-To succeed, agents must learn a range of important skills such as \textit{focus fire}, where agents coordinate to jointly attack a single opponent to eliminate it quickly (see Figure~\ref{fig:illustration}).
-This requires the agents to agree on which enemy to jointly attack, typically selecting the weakest one (i.g, based on the health level).
-Thus, to properly use this skill, the team members should all have aligned perceptions of their targeted opponent, including its health and position.
-If this alignment is lacking, due to the adversary tampering with health values as in Figure~\ref{fig:illustration}, agents may fail to coordinate their attacks.
-This illustrates how misaligned perceptions can hinder agents' ability to collaborate effectively and achieve shared goals, potentially pushing them to take opposing actions.
-Thus, if an adversary manages to properly manipulate agents' perceptions, the collaboration is likely to be compromised.
+In cooperative tasks, effective collaboration depends on agents having aligned perceptions and beliefs about their environment.
+By aligned perceptions, we mean that agents observing the same object receive consistent information about its attributes.
+For instance, in the SMAC benchmark \cite{ellis2024smacv2}, agents cooperate to defeat enemy units, which requires skills such as \textit{focus fire}, where agents jointly attack a single opponent to eliminate it quickly .
+This typically involves selecting the weakest enemy based on health level.
+Effective coordination therefore requires agreement on the target’s health and position.
+Adversarial manipulation of these perceptions, as shown in Figure \ref{fig:illustration}, can disrupt coordination.

 We do not necessarily assume that the agents must observe the same objects.
 The same intuition applies to partially observable environments where there is minimal to no overlap between agents' observations.
-In these scenarios, our intuition is to induce misalignment in the common beliefs among the agents \cite{DBLP:journals/ijon/ZhangLMY22,DBLP:journals/corr/abs-2102-02274}.
-Accordingly, our experimental section mainly focuses on partially observable tasks.
+In this case, our goal is to induce misalignment in the common beliefs among the agents \cite{DBLP:journals/ijon/ZhangLMY22,DBLP:journals/corr/abs-2102-02274}.
+Accordingly, our experiments mainly focus on partially observable tasks.

-To summarize, the intuition behind our attack is to exploit this reliance on aligned perceptions and understandings among agents.
-We aim to perturb the observations of infected agents in a way that induces misalignment in their perceptions.
-This will create confusion and disagreements in how they understand their environment.
-To achieve this, we adopt a divide-and-conquer strategy by ensuring that each infected agent perceives the environment differently from the other compromised agents.
-The goal is to divide the compromised agents by creating discrepancies in their perceptions, severely undermining their ability to coordinate, which ultimately weakens the overall performance of the entire team.

-In the following sections, we introduce two novel attacks.
-Sections~\ref{sec:align} and~\ref{sec:align_lighter} present the Align attack and its lightweight variant, respectively, while Section~\ref{sec:hadamard} describes the Hadamard attack.
+Overall, our attack exploits agents’ dependence on aligned perceptions by manipulating their observations.
+Our idea is similar to a divide-and-conquer strategy: we make each agent perceive the environment differently, which undermines coordination and ultimately degrades team performance.